elibtronic/2025_state_of_scholarly_communication/README.md

 #### Colours of Open Access

 We can now examine the the **different colours** of Open Access journals published.
 The pie graph below shows the breakdown of these categories versus the closed articles published.
-Once again the the library website has a description of what these colours mean.
+The library website has a description of what these colours mean.

 ![Colors of Open Access](Colours_of_Open_Access.png)